threefoldfoundation/www_threefold_io/content/home/index.md

 ### **Autonomous**

-Build secure applications with predeterministic smart contracts and access unparalleled self-driving and self-healing features.
+Build secure applications with predeterministic smart contracts and access unparalleled self-driving and self-healing features...

 |||